313-warrior/Subdomain-Finder-Tools-Combination/README.md

 # Subdomain-Finder-Tools-Combination
-3 tools combination for finding live subdomain.
+subfinder, assetfinder, and httporbe combination for finding live subdomain.